zhengchangsulab/ProSampler/README.md

 To use ProSampler, download and unzip PROSAMPLER.tar.gz, and you will see the following files:

-1. ProSampler.cc
+1. ProSampler_v1.5.cc
-2. ProSampler.unix
+2. ProSampler.linux
-3. ProSampler.macos
+3. ProSampler.os
 4. ProSampler.exe
 5. Markov3.cc
 6. README.txt